SumaniqueCode/hunchaTMS/README.md

 	2. Backend
 		-The backend is made using laravel.
-		-Run cmd "php artisan serve" and database to access the api.
+		-Run cmd "php artisan serve" and "php artisan migrate" and database software to access the api.
 		-Add database name as "tsmhuncha"

 		Routes: